Time: 10 AM to 5 PM (including lunch break, and smaller breaks in between)

 After a stint in advertising as a copywriter, she had the opportunity to delve into her interest in accessibility and working with minority communities at Equal Dreams.

 As a Team Lead, Clara leads curriculum development of programmes focused on accessibility and disability, and creates training to grow the pool of access professionals in Singapore.
 She manages communication strategy and marketing for the organisation, and is involved in various accessibility consultancy projects in the arts and education sectors.
-Clara also provides accessibility services such as Singapore Sign Language interpreting and Speech-to-Text Interpreting (STTI) interpreting.
+Clara also provides access services such as Singapore Sign Language interpreting and Speech-to-Text Interpreting (STTI) interpreting.

 Work aside, Clara is an avid reader and hobby hopper who enjoys dipping her toes into new things.
 Admittedly, she’s quite mediocre at most of them — but hey, the fun is always in the trying.